Group forum subscription

 This issue reminds me that the interface needs to be improved.
 It would be nice to be able to see at a glance which topics you're subscribed to, without having to click on each individual topic title.
 I'll implement that soon.

-#3 Updated by Manfred Kuechler almost 10 years ago
+#3 Updated by Manfred Kuechler over 10 years ago

 You are missing the point.
 My notification settings as to group subscriptions had been set for while to "yes" (the only thing that I changed today was notifications for wires; I am not even sure whether this stuck as I had changed it earlier and when I re-checked just now it was back to "no", so I tried again).
 I started the "Missing moodle" discussion on Wed night only (less than three days ago), so I should have been automatically subscribed to this new discussion.
 Or am I confused about what a "discussion" is?
 In Bb it would be called a "thread", but there do not seem to be any "threads" here.
 So, if "Missing Moodle" not a "discussion" than what is it?
 And how can I make certain that I am subscribed to whatever this is -- beyond going there after it has been created and click the subscribe button there?